Colorado Springs is Olympic City USA and More

 The U.S. Olympic & Paralympic Museum celebrates the inspired legacies of Team USA athletes.
 Opening in summer 2020, the 60,000 square-foot architectural marvel features artifacts, athlete stories and state-of-the-art multimedia components that allows for a completely tailored experience for each guest on each visit.
 The site will be one of the most accessible museums in the world and showcase the globe’s most extensive torch and medal collections.

-The city is home to Pikes Peak – America’s Mountain, the second-most-visited mountain in the world.
-Boasting stunning views from 14,115 feet, the summit is accessible by car or tour bus on the Pikes Peak Highway and by foot on Barr Trail.
+- Colorado Springs is home to Pikes Peak – America’s Mountain, the second-most visited mountain in the world.
+Boasting stunning views from 14,115 feet, the summit is accessible by train on The Broadmoor Manitou and Pikes Peak Cog Railway, by car or tour bus and by foot on Barr Trail.

-Take a walk on the wild side at Cheyenne Mountain Zoo, America’s only mountain zoo.
-Get a new perspective on African penguins and Nile hippos in their new habitat, Water’s Edge: Africa.
+- Take a walk on the wild side at Cheyenne Mountain Zoo, America’s only mountain zoo.

 Get a Planner’s Perspective